jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 Larry, on the other hand, was never a contender to be the prodigal son.
 He knows how to spend—his recent five-hundred-dollar projector being the most recent treat—but lives well below his means as an aspiring educator.

-My adult life will begin in earnest—“forgetting what is behind and straining toward what is ahead”[^3]—after this paper.
+My adult life will now begin in earnest—“*forgetting what is behind and straining toward what is ahead*”[^3].
 But my days of being the prodigal son, of leaving home for a faraway land for my own ends, of searching for worth and meaning outside the house of the Father, are, I hope, behind me.

 That leaves Jon.